 Marketing is a fast-growing field.
-Individuals exploring career opportunities in marketing have reason to be optimistic about their futures.
+Individuals exploring marketing career opportunities have reason to be optimistic about their futures.
 As an example, the U.S. Department of Labor expects to see a remarkable 41% growth by 2020 from 2010* for market research analysts jobs, much higher than the national average.
-With positions in areas ranging from public relations to advertising to research, a degree in marketing provides a number of opportunities to move your career forward.
+With positions in areas ranging from public relations to advertising to research, a degree in marketing provides a number of opportunities to move marketing careers forward.

 With a strong job outlook and a growing need for employees possessing a knowledge base in marketing management, consumer behavior and advertising and promotion management, a career in marketing could be right for you.
-Potential jobs in marketing include:
+Potential marketing careers include:

 Market Research Analysts: Studying market conditions in local, regional or national areas to examine potential sales of a product or service and helping companies understand what products people want, who will buy them and at what price.